WillemGibson/T2A1_Worbook_A/README.md

 ## Q3: Discuss the implementation of Agile project management methodology

-The agile project management system is a industry standard system in the software engineering space.
+The agile project management system is an industry-standard system in the software engineering space.
 This management system has grown its users due to the iterative and incremental approach.
-It emphasizes flexiblitity, collaboration and customer satifaction above all else.
+It emphasizes flexibility, collaboration, and customer satisfaction above all else.
+Here is a quick dive into the implementation of the system:

+1. Define user-stories:
+    - Take a look at the requirements of the software and represent them as if you were a user.
+    - Create a list of functionalities and features.
+    - Created a backlog of all user stories.

+2. Sprints:
+    - Plan work in short bursts, or sprints, nothing exceeding 2-4 weeks.
+    - In these sprints, dev teams will be assigned different user stories to complete.

+3. Daily stand-up meetings:
+    - These go for 15 mins as you go around asking 3 simple questions to everyone then moving on with the work ahead for the day.
+    - Each person will answer what the
+    -This is used to make sure the work is progressing towards the sprint goals.

 ## Q4: Provide an overview and description of a standard source control workflow